168bet/microweber/README.md

 You can clone and install Microweber with one command:
-`composer create-project microweber/microweber my_site dev-master --prefer-dist --no-dev` This will install Microweber in a folder named `my_ste`.
+`composer create-project microweber/microweber my_site dev-master --prefer-dist --no-dev` This will install Microweber in a folder named `my_site`.

 Another way is to first clone the repository and then run `composer install` in the base directory.